 11th August 2005

-The only other ride in the park of any significance to us was the Sky Screamer, a triple installation of S&S Combo Towers, with upward and downward launches.
+The only other significant ride in the park is Sky Screamer, a triple installation of S&S Combo Towers, with upward and downward launches.
 James and Andrew had never done an upward tower ride before, but both strapped themselves in like veterans.
-I was pleasantly surprised to discover that the towers here were run at full power, with a substantial pop of airtime at the top.
+I was pleasantly surprised to discover that the towers here were being run at full power, with a substantial pop of airtime at the top.
 The view from the apex was quite spectacular, and the steam clouds rising from the nearby waterfall were clearly visible.
 We rode twice, and would probably have gone back for a third round but for the fact that another hundred miles in the car beckoned.